yogeshkumawat2027/yogeshkumawat/README.md

 👀 I’m interested in web and app dev and DEVOPS.

-🌱 I’m currently learning full-stack development (MERN) and working on projects games like Simon Says and Business Game.
+🌱 I’m currently learning full-stack development (MERN) and working on project  Business Game.

 💞️ I’m looking to collaborate on projects that involve web applications.